GLOBAL MARKETS-Stocks recover on Citi news, dollar steady

 "There's a bit of a snap-back from the Portugal hiccup," said Philip Orlando, chief equity market strategist at Federated Investors in New York.
 "And investors are starting to rethink what kind of earnings season we're going to have," he said.

-The dollar drifted around the unchanged mark against most major currencies but edged higher against the Japanese yen as investors awaited congressional testimony on Tuesday by Federal Reserve Chair Janet Yellen on U.S. monetary policy.
+The dollar drifted around the unchanged mark against most major currencies but edged higher against the Japanese yen as investors awaited congressional testimony on Tuesday by Fed Chair Janet Yellen on U.S. monetary policy.

 U.S. Treasuries prices slipped on expectations Yellen could take a less accommodative stance on interest rates in her congressional testimony on Tuesday.